jeotic/nmapper/README.md

 ## NMapper Prototype
 This application allows you to view NMap runs by IP Address and uploading new Runs.
 Note, this is in very early stages, and *many* shortcuts have been taken.

+The `server.exe` was built in Windows 10.
+Mileage may vary.
+You can run it VIA command-line:
+`./server.exe`

 ## Note
 I did not add support for a production build for the UI.
 You'll need to use the built in `npm start` (read below)